Fujifilm X-Pro1 vs Olympus E-M5

 The Fujifilm X-Pro1 and the Olympus OM-D E-M5 are two enthusiast cameras that were revealed to the public, respectively, in January 2012 and February 2012.
 Both the X-Pro1 and the E-M5 are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro1) and a Four Thirds (E-M5) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 16 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-Pro1 vs Olympus E-M5

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-Pro1 and the Olympus E-M5.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro1 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 is notably smaller (5 percent) than the Fujifilm X-Pro1.
 Moreover, the E-M5 is markedly lighter (6 percent) than the X-Pro1.
 It is noteworthy in this context that the E-M5 is splash and dust-proof, while the X-Pro1 does not feature any corresponding weather-sealing.